remla2025-team9/operation/docs/deployment.md

 ### **External Request Flow**

-1. **User Request**: A user accesses the frontend via a DNS name (e.g., `app-frontend.k8s.local`).
+1. **User Request**: A user accesses the frontend via a DNS name (`app-frontend.k8s.local`).
 2. **Gateway**: The request enters the cluster through the Istio Gateway.
-3. **VirtualService Routing**: Istio routes the request to the appropriate frontend pod, potentially splitting traffic between versions (90% to v1, 10% to v2).
+3. **VirtualService Routing**: Istio routes the request to the appropriate frontend pod, splitting traffic between versions (90% to stable, 10% to canary).
+To ensure sticky sessions, the a cookie will be set at this stage which allows the user to consistently hit the same version of the frontend.
 4. **Frontend to Backend**: The frontend calls the backend API (`app-service`) via its internal service name.
 Using VirtualServices, we ensure that the same version of the backend is used consistently for the frontend version.
 5. **Backend to Model**: The backend calls the model service for predictions.
 The model service can also have multiple versions, and the backend uses VirtualServices to route requests to the appropriate model version.
 6. **Response Propagation**: The response flows back through the same path to the user.

 ### **Dynamic Traffic Routing**

-- **A/B Testing / Canary Releases**: VirtualServices and DestinationRules allow us to direct a percentage of traffic to different versions of a service (90% to v1, 10% to v2), enabling safe experimentation and gradual rollouts.
+- **Canary Releases**: VirtualServices and DestinationRules allow us to direct a percentage of traffic to different versions of a service (90% to stable, 10% to canary), enabling safe experimentation and gradual rollouts.
-- **Header-Based Routing**: Some routes use HTTP headers (`x-user`) for consistent hashing, ensuring user sessions are sticky to a particular version.
+- **Cookie-Based Routing**: Some routes use HTTP cookies for consistent hashing, ensuring user sessions are sticky to a particular version.
 - **Rate Limiting**: EnvoyFilters can enforce rate limits at the gateway level.

-### **Monitoring and Observability**

-- **Prometheus**: Scrapes metrics from all services and the Istio mesh.
-- **Grafana**: Visualizes metrics and alerts, with dashboards for application and infrastructure health.
-- **PrometheusRules**: Define alerts (e.g., high error rates, latency spikes).

 ---